olooney/oranlooney.com/content/post/genji-ko.md

 the case where $k = 2$ as there's a new wrinkle there.
 We have to choose one other element from three possible elements, so there are three ways of doing that.
 We'll always have two left over, and there are always two ways of grouping those together.
-This these are two independent choices - choosing the first group, then choosing how to partition the remaining elements, there are
+These are two independent choices: we choose the first group, then choose how to partition the remaining elements.
+Because they are independent, we multiply to find there are  $3 \\times 2 = 6$ ways of putting them together.
-$3 \\times 2 = 6$ ways of doing that.
-This case teaches us that we have to count both the ways of selecting a set of $k$ elements and the number of ways to partition the remaining elements, and multiply them together.

 <img src="/post/genji-ko_files/counting_partitions4.png">